alexdidier/alexdidier.github.io/content/publication/sieber-2024-understanding/index.md

 - article
 publication: '*arXiv preprint arXiv:2405.15731*'
 featured: true
-summary: Find out how a dynamical system theoretic approach can be used to provide insights into foundation models.
+summary: Discover how a dynamical system theoretic approach can be used to provide insights into foundation models.
 ---